3schwartz/fga-operator/docs/README.md

         define owner: [user]
 ```

-The authorization model will then update to
+The controller will call OpenFGA and create the new authorization model.
+The controller will update the `AuthorizationModel` with the new reference.
+It will move the old instance to `latestModels`.
 ```
 apiVersion: extensions.openfga-controller/v1
 kind: AuthorizationModel
 metadata:
-  creationTimestamp: "2024-05-26T13:04:07Z"
-  generation: 5
   labels:
     authorization-model: documents
   name: documents